University of Texas School of Public Health Policies and Procedures

 Non-Degree Seeking Admissions

-• Register as a non-degree seeking student for a maximum of four semesters.
-Exceptions to this rule will be decided by the UTSPHSA.
+• Register as a non-degree-seeking student for a maximum of four semesters.
+Exceptions to this rule will be decided by the school.

-• Any student who seeks future enrollment in a Certificate or Degree Program may enroll for a maximum of 9 semester credit hours as a non-degree seeking student.
+• Students who seek future enrollment in a Certificate or Degree Program may enroll for a maximum of 9 semester credit hours as a non-degree-seeking student.

-Course grading policies and standards for non-degree seeking students are the same as those for regular students.
-All grades received as a non-degree seeking student will be included on the student's transcript and used for computing the cumulative grade point average (GPA) if the student is subsequently admitted to a certificate or degree program.
+Course grading policies and standards for non-degree-seeking students are the same as those for regular students.
+All grades received as a non-degree-seeking student will be included on the student’s transcript and used for computing the cumulative grade point average (GPA), A if the student is subsequently admitted to a certificate or degree program.

 Course Audit Policy

-To audit a course, all auditors must complete and submit an Audit Course Form to the Office of the University Registrar with the necessary approvals and pay the required auditing charge.
-Courses taken for audit will require approval from the instructor and department chair of the department offering the course.
+To audit a course, all auditors must complete and submit an Audit Course Form to the Office of the University Registrar with the necessary approvals.
+If you are a student at UT Health San Antonio, you may audit courses by paying an auditing charge of $25 per course, with approval from the instructor and department chair of the department offering the course.
+If you are not officially enrolled in UT Health San Antonio courses, the auditing charge is $25, and if you are enrolled, it is $5.
+The auditing charge is non-refundable.
 Courses taken for audit do not apply toward degree requirements.
 Individuals interested in enrolling in courses offered by the school as non-degree-seeking students should see our policy on Non-Degree Seeking Admissions.

 Attendance Policy

 It is important to note that persistent tardiness and absences may impact students' grades for class participation.
-Whether the absence is excused or not, the attendance grade (if set by the course instructor) will suffer due to repeated tardiness and absences (except for those related to religious holidays or military service).
-If a student's absences exceed 20 percent of the course meeting times, the student may receive a failing grade for the entire class.
+Whether the absence is excused or not, the attendance grade (if set by the course instructor) will suffer due to repeated absences (except for those related to religious holidays or military service) and tardiness.
+If a student's absences exceed 20 percent of the course, they may receive a failing grade for the entire class.

-Students who fail to comply with all assignments scheduled during the time of any absence will be subject to the grading policy of UTSHPSA.
+Students who fail to comply with all assignments scheduled during the time of any absence will be subject to the grading policy of UTSPHSA.

 Criminal Background Check Policy